 Insurance Companies’ Resources Can Be Daunting

-Handling an insurance claim on your own may seem like a palatable idea, but being aware of what you may be up against could change your perception.
+Handling an insurance claim on your own may seem like a palatable idea, but being aware of what you are up against could change your perception.
 Yahoo!
 Finance points out that the auto insurance industry accounted for $285 billion in revenues in 2019 alone.

-The amount of financial resources that insurance companies have access to may:
+The various financial and legal resources insurance companies have access to may:

 - Allow them to hire numerous lawyers to represent them when disputes arise